On-site, community-based, and population-specific (LGBTQIS2S+ youth, youth in foster care)

 Oregon’s first-ever housing program for LGBTQ youth experiencing homelessness, Unity House and Unity House II expand on the LGBTQ-specific services we offer through SMYRC (Sexual & Gender Minority Youth Resource Center).

-Opening Spring 2018, the New Meadows Dorothy Lemelson House will be a 15-unit housing complex for recent alums of the foster-care system and connect to nonprofit partner Bridge Meadows’ multigenerational community.
+The New Meadows Dorothy Lemelson House is a 15-unit housing complex for recent alums of the foster-care system and connect to nonprofit partner Bridge Meadows’ multigenerational community.